nasa-gibs/worldview/config/default/common/config/metadata/stories/sinabung_volcano_eruption_february_2018/step003.md

-<p>Let's see what other imagery layers can tell us more about this eruption.
+Let's see what other imagery layers can tell us more about this eruption.
 Here we've turned on the Sulfur Dioxide (Prata Algorithm) layer from Aqua/AIRS.
-It shows the column amounts of Sulfur Dioxide found in the atmosphere and is measured in Dobson Units.</p>
+It shows the column amounts of Sulfur Dioxide found in the atmosphere and is measured in Dobson Units.